AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/customer-managed-keys/ui-cmk-setup.md

 * [Configure access using [!DNL Azure] role-based access control](https://learn.microsoft.com/en-us/azure/role-based-access-control/)
 * [Configure an [!DNL Azure] Key Vault](./azure-key-vault-config.md)

-To view and visit the [!UICONTORL Encryption] section in Adobe Experience Platform, you must have created a role and assigned the [!UICONTORL Manage Customer Managed Key] permission to that role.
-It is best practice to create a CMK admin role and then provide the [!UICONTORL Manage Customer Managed Key] permission to that role.
+To view and visit the [!UICONTROL Encryption] section in Adobe Experience Platform, you must have created a role and assigned the [!UICONTROL Manage Customer Managed Key] permission to that role.
+It is best practice to create a CMK admin role and then provide the [!UICONTROL Manage Customer Managed Key] permission to that role.
 As there is only one action provided by this permission, any user assigned this role can act as the CMK admin.

 In the permissions workspace, make sure to grant your [!UICONTROL User] the CMK admin role before continuing with the guide.